wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/2-types.md

 contact information and also have the email action pre-populated with the subject line and email body.

-### App-based button with a flow with user input or trigger tokens
+### App-based virtual button with a flow with user input or trigger tokens

 Power Automate with user input or trigger tokens is a quick way to send notifications.
 Consider the scenario where you have a